Sole Proprietorship

 Increasing market reach

 Expand your market reach by targeting new customer segments or geographic areas.
 This can be achieved through online marketing, partnerships, or opening additional locations.
-Utilise social media, email marketing, and search engine optimisation (SEO) to reach a broader audience.
+Utilize social media, email marketing, and search engine optimization (SEO) to reach a broader audience.

 Improving operational efficiency